rackerlabs/docs-cloud-databases/apidocs/rst/devguide/general-api-info/index.rst

 .. note::

-   All requests to authenticate and operate the service are performed using HTTPS on TCP port 443.
+   All requests to authenticate against and operate the service are performed using SSL over HTTP (HTTPS) on TCP port 443.

 .. toctree:: :hidden: